odennav/wordpress-mariadb-helm/README.md

 5. **Create shared directory and mount nfs share**

-   This directory will be mounted to /pv-share created in NFS server
+   This directory will be mounted to `/pv-share/` created in NFS server.

    ```bash
    cd /